Place d'Armes: George III Monument

 Place d'Armes with Maisonneuve Monument.

 A monument to George III was erected in 1773 in Place d'Armes, the first known public monument in the city.
 On 1 May 1775, the bust of George III was found defaced in an act to denounce the Quebec Act which guarantees the use of the French language.
 A reward of 500 guineas did not lead to the apprehension of the culprit.
 It disappeared soon after, during the American invasion of Montreal (November 1775 – June 1776), and was only found several years later at the bottom of a well in the square.

 Maisonneuve Monument

-The square now features a monument in memory of Paul de Chomedey (1895), by artist Louis-Philippe Hébert, commemorating Chomedey's defense of the young French settlement against the Iroquois, against whom de Maisonneuve's allies the Hurons were fighting.
+The square now features a monument in memory of Paul de Chomedey (1895), by artist Louis-Philippe Hébert, commemorating Chomedey's defense of the young French settlement against the Haudenosaunee, against whom de Maisonneuve's allies the Hurons were fighting.
 Foundations from the original Notre-Dame Church lie under the square.